96… 97… 98… 99… …

 Are you familiar with the phrase, “practice makes perfect?”
 Well, that is the approach that I took.

-Because pushups aren’t what I call a “big” exercise like bench press, squats, deadlifts, etc. you can add them in a few times more per week without a problem.
+Push-ups aren’t what I call a “big” exercise like bench press, squats, deadlifts, etc.

 As you will see below, we place in strategic rest days so that your body can recover, grow, and get stronger.